ShoNewman/Mr-Rogers-Neighborhood/README.md

 Test Driven Development

 Describe: beepBoop()
-Test: "It convert string into integer"
+Test: "It should convert string into integer"
-Code: beepBoop(0);
+Code: beepBoop("0");
-Expected Output: "0"";
+Expected Output: 0;

 Test: "It should create an array starting from 0 until the number that the user inputted"
 Code: beepBoop(1);
-Expected Output: userInputArray = [0, 1];
+Expected Output: [0, 1];

 Test: "It should convert the array of numbers to an array of strings so that .includes method can be used to evaluate the elements"
-Code: userInputArray = [0, 1];
+Code: beepBoop(1);
 Expected Output: userInputArray = ["0", "1"];

 --------------------------------------------
 Describe: beepBoopMutate()
 Test: "It should replace any 0 in the array with a 0"
-Code: beepBoop(0);
+Code: beepBoopMutatue(0);
 Expected Output: [0];

-Test: "It should replace any "1" in the array with 'Beep'"
+Test: "It should replace any numbers with '1' in the array with 'Beep'"
-Code: beepBoop(1);
+Code: beepBoopMutate(1);
-Expected Output: ["Beep"];
+Expected Output: ["0", "Beep"];

-Test: "It should replace any "2" in the array with 'Boop'"
+Test: "It should replace any numbers with '2' in the array with 'Boop'"
-Code: beepBoop(2);
+Code: beepBoopMutate(2);
-Expected Output: ["Boop"];
+Expected Output: ["0", "Beep", "Boop"];

-Test: "It should replace any "3" in the array with 'Won't you be my neighbor?'"
+Test: "It should replace any numbers with '2' in the array with 'Boop' even if that same number contains a '1'"
-Code: beepBoop(3);
+Code: beepBoopMutate(12);
-Expected Output: ["Won't you be my neighbor?"];
+Expected Output: ["0", "Beep", "Boop", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep", "Beep", "Boop"];

-Test: "It should replace any number with '1' in the array with 'Beep'"
+Test: "It should replace any numbers with '3' in the array with 'Won't you be my neighbor?'"
-Code: beepBoop(10);
+Code: beepBoopMutate(3);
-Expected Output: ["Beep"];
+Expected Output: ["0", "Beep", "Boop", "Won't you be my neighbor?"];

-Test: "It should replace any number with '2' in the array with 'Boop', and this should override any numbers with '1'"
-Code: userInputArray = [12, 20];
-Expected Output: ["Boop", Boop"];

-Test: "It should replace any number with '3' in the array with 'Won't you be my neighbor', and this should override any numbers with '2' and '1'"
+Test: "It should replace any numbers with '3' in the array with 'Won't you be my neighbor?' even if that same number contains a "1" or a "2""
-Code: userInputArray = [13, 23, 30];
+Code: beepBoopMutate(23);
-Expected Output: ["Won't you be my Neighbor", "Won't you be my Neighbor", "Won't you be my Neighbor"];
+Expected Output: ["0", "Beep", "Boop", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep", "Beep", "Boop", "Won't you be my neighbor?", "Beep", "Beep", "Beep", "Beep", "Beep", "Beep", "Boop", "Boop", "Boop", "Won't you be my neighbor?"];

 -------------------------------------------------------
 Describe: trimSpace()